HeizerSpider/Autonomous-Vehicles/README.md

     - Level 5: High Driving Automation - Unlimited ODD

-#### Perception:
+### Perception:
 - Perceive driving condtions --> React
 - What is perception?
-Make snese of environment and ourselves
+Make sense of environment and ourselves
 - Identification and understanding object's motion (Prediction of trajectory to react accordingly)

 1) Static: Road and Lane markings, Curbs, Road Signs, Traffic Lights, Road Construction(On/Off-Road)